 Thinking of a career in digital marketing in India?
 You have come to the right place.
-This article will offer insight on how you can build your career in digital marketing and what the future of digital marketing looks like.
+This article will offer insight on how you can build your career in digital marketing and land you with the right job.

 Digital Marketing is The Future and We Cannot Deny This Fact.

 Look at These Mind-Blowing Stats:

 India has about 450 million Internet users (as per IAMAI), which are almost 30 to 40% of the total Indian population.
 This number will reach its level best in 2017 with the easy and cost effective availability of networks in both urban and rural India.

 Look at how JIO is penetrating the market while Airtel is bringing down costs.
 Observe how high-speed broadband like Act Fibre, Cherrinet are slowly taking over market shares.
 Do you remember the last time you focused on those newspapers advertisements or those TV advertisements without switching channels?
 Well, there is a radical shift in how people consume information.
 Today, people consume more content on mobile phones and laptops.